marco-buttu/discos-deployment/doc/quickstart.rst

    $ git clone https://github.com/discos/deployment.git
    Cloning into 'deployment'...
    $ cd deployment
-   $ python setup.py install
+   $ python setup.py

-The last executed command will install three useful scripts that will become available as soon as you open a new terminal.
+The last executed command will install some useful scripts that will become immediately available.
 The scripts are:

 - :file:`discos-deploy`: a script used to perform the deployment procedure
+- :file:`discos-login`: a simple script that performs SSH login to the specified virtual machine
 - :file:`discos-vms`: a script used to manage DISCOS virtual machines
-- :file:`discos-login`: a simple script that performs SSH login to the specified virtual machine
+- :file:`discos-vnc`: a simple script that opens a VNC viewer to the specified virtual machine

 Provision the system